Sanugiw/Dual-Mode-Thermometer/README.md

 # Dual-Thermometer

-Our project focuses on designing and implementing a dual-temperature monitoring system that measures body and fluid temperatures using separate thermistor probes.
-We developed a custom built power supply unit that draws power from the main supply, regulates it, and provides stable operation for the circuit.
-The temperature readings from the thermistors are processed and displayed on an OLED screen, allowing for clear and real-time monitoring.
-This versatile system can be used in healthcare, laboratory, and household settings.
-We achieve a seamless combination of accuracy, reliability, and user-friendly design by integrating analog electronics with digital components.
+The Dual-Mode Analog Thermometer is a precision temperature measurement device designed using analog components for high accuracy and reliability.
+Unlike fully digital thermometers, this design leverages thermistors, Wheatstone bridges, and an instrumentation amplifier to ensure precise readings.

+This project was developed as part of the EN2091 Laboratory Practice and Projects module in our 3rd semester, with a focus on hands-on circuit design, sensor integration, and analog signal processing.

+The device features a toggle switch to shift between body temperature and liquid temperature modes, with plans to integrate a MUX for expanding functionality in future iterations.
+The readings are displayed on an OLED screen, powered by an Arduino used solely for display purposes.

+The power supply unit is designed to efficiently convert AC power into +10V, -10V, and 5V, ensuring stable operation of all components.

+This repository documents the design, circuit implementation, and firmware, making it a valuable reference for future improvements.